nomadjimbob/mikio/README.md

 -   `includePageUseACL` : respect ACL when including pages
 -   `includePagePropagate` : search parent namespaces when including pages

+## Right Sidebar
+The right sidebar can be applied by creating a normal wiki page called "rightsidebar".
+Go to http://your-wiki.com/doku.php?id=rightsidebar, click "Create this page", edit the page, save, and you're done.
+That's it, your saved changes will appear in your right sidebar.

 ## Include Pages